kaito-nakatani/shraito/_tabs/qa.md

 Please let us know of any dietary restrictions or allergies when you RSVP.
 We'll try our best to accommodate all dietary needs.

 **Is there a dress code?
 Can I shop for Indian clothes?**
-There are attire recommendations below each event on the [Events](/tabs/events.html) page.
+There are attire recommendations below each event on the [Events](/{{ site.baseurl }}tabs/events.html) page.
 These are certainly not required and are just suggestions.
 If you are interested in purchasing Indian clothes, here are two streets in Bangalore where there are multiple shops that you can check out:

 {:.slim}
 - Commercial Street, and
 - Jaynagar 4th Block.

-You should also keep an eye out for informally oganized shopping trips before the wedding.
+You should also keep an eye out for informally organized shopping trips before the wedding.

 **How can I get around Bangalore?**
 Getting around Bangalore is not too hard and most rides within the city cost between ₹100 and ₹500 (which is $1-$6).
 Here are some options: